JubSteven/CS3602-Final-Project/README.md

 ## Result

 It is worth noting that it is therotically impossible to predict the correct result for 12% of the test data, as the *value* of the label is not in the asr input.
 Since we can only extract the *value* from the asr input, predicting the correct result would require generative methods, which are not available in our model.
-Empircal results of the model is shown as follows.
+Empircal results of the model is shown as follows, while the prediction of the given `test_unlabelled.json` is stored in `prediction.json`.

 ![](imgs/result.png)